damonallison/notes/edu/coursera/big-data/01-introduction-to-big-data/README.md

   * Business Objectives

 * According to Ilkay, why is exploring data crucial to better modeling?
-  * Not : enables understanding of general trends, correlations, and outliers.
-  * leads to understanding which allows an informed analysis of the data.
+  * Leads to understanding which allows an informed analysis of the data.

 * Why is data science mainly about teamwork?
   * Data science requires a variety of expertise in different fields.